Conditions InDepth: Heart Failure

 The type of heart failure may be based on the side of the heart affected and current symptoms.
 Some examples include:

-- Left-sided failure: There are two main ways that the left ventricle can fail to keep up with the demands of the body.
+- Left-sided failure: There are 2 main ways that the left ventricle can fail to keep up with the demands of the body.
 When the left ventricular muscle is damaged, it fails to contract/pump with sufficient force.
 That is called systolic failure.
 If the muscle is damaged in such a way that it becomes stiff and cannot accept all the blood it needs from the left atrium, then it is called diastolic failure.
-The difference between these two types of failures is important because the treatment approach for each type may be different.
+The difference between these 2 types of failures is important because the treatment approach for each type may be different.
 In either type, when the left ventricle fails to circulate the blood, the blood can back up into the lungs.

 - Right-sided failure: This occurs when the right ventricle fails to pump out enough blood to meet the body’s demand.
 In this case, the right ventricle and atrium cannot accept all the blood returning to the heart, and the blood backs up into the veins and capillaries.
 The overflow of this fluid leaks out of the capillaries to the tissue, causing edema.
 Edema, or fluid accumulation, usually shows up as swelling, particularly in the legs.
 Right-sided failure usually occurs as a result of left-sided failure.
 Cor pulmonale is right-sided failure caused by high blood pressure in the arteries of the lungs.